What is cyanosis?

 - Lung aspiration or tracheal wash if pneumonia is suspected.
 This then enables the veterinarian to obtain samples for culture and sensitivity to determine the causative agent and prescribe the best medication.

 - Thoracentesis involves removing fluid from the pleural cavity; this not only relieves compression on the lungs but provides your veterinarian with a fluid sample to determine the underlying cause of the pleural effusion.

-Most importantly, treat the underlying cause as well as relieving symptoms.
+Most importantly, treat the underlying cause as well as relieve symptoms.
 Most cyanotic cats are very sick and will need to be placed in an oxygen tent until he is more stable.

 - Pneumonia – Antibiotics for bacterial pneumonia, anti-fungal medication for fungal pneumonia.